A photography business is a brand that has a unique name, image, logo, and design representing the kind of services it will provide to its clients.

 Remember rebranding is tricky and time-consuming, so pick everything in a professional manner.
 Even the font and their color should complement each other.

 Every photographer needs to have a social media presence; they need to post their work on social media.

-Always tag all the people and location involved in that work of art, promote them properly and let the people involved post them too on their respective accounts.
+Always tag all the people and locations involved in that work of art, promote them properly and let the people involved post them too on their respective accounts.

-People involved will promote them wholeheartedly, if you invest a little time on your website and make them a blog post talking the location and showing the most beautiful pictures taken of them.
+People involved will promote them wholeheartedly if you invest a little time in your website and make them a blog post talking about the location and showing the most beautiful pictures taken of them.

 3. Having an amateur logo

 Don’t just go with the first design that pops into your head for the logo, it should look appealing, not amateur.
 There are many companies dedicated to making a logo that perfectly defines your brand, and uses them.
 Or if you are just starting out and not much in favor of spending big chunks, you can try Canva’s photography logo maker tool.
 The tool lets you design a decent logo for free within minutes.

 It’s the face of the brand and should be simple, and elegant not fancy.
 Make it catchy and use fewer words to describe more.
 It should be readable whether used in color or black and white.
 Have a logo that justifies your brand and photography style.